alanleite/autolisp-bb/README.md

 # autolisp-bb

-An Autocad block library, whith group, subgroup, preview, description and pagination.
+An Autocad block library, with group, subgroup, preview, description and pagination.